WJIM (AM): Full service radio

+Change in ownership

-On August 30, 2013, a deal was announced in which Townsquare would acquire 53 Cumulus stations, including WJIM, for $238 million.
+WJIM was sold in March 1993 to Liggett Broadcasting.
+On August 30, 2013, a deal was announced in which Townsquare would acquire 53 Cumulus Media stations, including WJIM, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.